 At UBC, he has provided intercultural skills development for the UBC Okanagan School of Nursing, the College of Health Sciences, the Masters of Public Policy and Global Affairs Program, the Graduate Program of the Peter A. Allard School of Law, and the Masters of Management and MBA Programs of the Sauder School of Business.
 He has also provided intercultural skills training to students in the CPA program at the SFU Beedie School of Business.

 Prior to UBC, he led the national diversity strategy for the CBC Television Network, and has been lecturing at the UBC Graduate School of Journalism on diversity in media for the last ten years.

 He is the recipient of the 2010 Power of Peace Award of the YMCA of Greater Vancouver, and the 2011 Leadership Honouree, in the area of Arts and Media, of the North American Association of Asian Professionals (NAAAP) of Vancouver.
 In 2012 Alden was the recipient of the Maharlika Award in Leadership, and is a recipient of the Queen Elizabeth II Diamond Jubilee Medal Award for his work in multiculturalism and intercultural understanding.

-As a fierce advocate for inclusion, Alden serves on the Board of S.U.C.C.E.S.S., one of Canada’s largest immigrant settlement agencies, and donates his time at various men’s prisons in British Columbia.
+As a fierce advocate for inclusion, Alden has served two terms on the Board of S.U.C.C.E.S.S., one of Canada’s largest immigrant settlement agencies, and donates his time at various men’s prisons in British Columbia.